 Q: My husband also happens to be my colleague.
 It was a love marriage.
 But I want to relocate to another city now.
-He however is not keen as he’s just got a promotion.
-I on the other hand don’t want to be stuck here.
-I’ve explained it to him but he doesn’t understand.
+He, however, is not keen as he’s just got a promotion.
+I, on the other hand, don’t want to be stuck here.
+I’ve explained it to him, but he doesn’t understand.
 How should I go about it?

 I would highly advise you to revisit your real reasons for leaving the town you are in and going to another, and see if you find those reasons to be a necessary condition for your long-term happiness and career or not.
 If not, then invest as much energy and imagination that you can in adjusting to your life in your town with your husband.
-Read a little bit of history of that town (I find that it helps you to relate to that place a bit more, like a friend whose history you are aware of), make new friends and find other fulfilling activities to involve yourselves in.
+Read a little bit of history of that town (I find that it helps you to relate to that place a bit more, like a friend whose history you are aware of), make new friends and discover other fulfilling activities to involve yourselves in.
 Have you tried looking for another job in the same city?

 You may be able to have some parts of both of them with the decision of moving out of the city, but that would require communication and commitment from both sides.